Forward progress stalled on criminal justice reform: Opinion column by Peter Roff

 Then there’s Ross Ulbricht, who created the controversial Silk Road peer-to-peer online marketplace.
 Developed to facilitate e-commerce transactions that could be conducted away from the prying eyes of the government, it became popular, especially with libertarian-leaning types who thought what they bought and sold was none of the government’s business.

-The government objected to that because certain features of the Silk Road site attracted the business of people selling drugs and other illicit products.
+The government, as is probably no surprise, objected to that, specifically because certain features of the Silk Road site attracted the business of people selling drugs and other illicit products.
 In 2013, the FBI arrested Ulbricht and shut the website down.

 The prosecution chose to make an example of him, charging him with a handful of crimes connected to transactions conducted on his site to which he was not a party.
 Upon his conviction, he was sentenced to two life terms in prison plus 40 years without the possibility of parole.